Quantum Energy Lines and the optimal output ergotropy problem

-While rather unconventional, prototypical examples of QELs already exist in the form of free space or fiber transmission quantum optical communication lines which are currently under development by various international agencies~\cite{DARPA1,DARPA2,SECOQC,XU,SWISS,TOKYO}.
-These schemes have been extensively studied by the quantum information community~\cite{CAVES,BOSrew1,Serafini2017,Holevo2012,Wilde_2013} and admit a formal description in terms the so call Bosonic Gaussian Channels (BGCs) formalism~\cite{CAVES,BOSrew1,Serafini2017,Holevo2012,Wilde_2013} which we shall adopt hereafter.
-Within this setting the main goal of the present analysis is to identify the pulses that have to be sent through the QEL to ensure the lowest level of energy waste.
-Such task is not dissimilar from the optimization problem one faces with more conventional power lines: in the present case however the issue is complicated by the absence of a clear distinction between heat and work in a purely quantum mechanical setting~\cite{Scovil59,Alicki79,Kosloff84}.
-To begin with it is worth stressing that singling out the useful part (work) of the internal energy of a quantum system (in our case the output signals of the QEL), strongly depends upon the resources we devote to the process~\cite{Niedenzu2019}.
-The fundamental theoretical tool to address this issue is provided by the \textit{ergotropy}~$\ergo$, a non-linear functional of the state of the quantum system which gauges the maximal amount of energy one can recover by means of reversible coherent (i.e. unitary) processes~\cite{def_ergo}.
+While rather unconventional, prototypical examples of QELs already exist in the form of free space or optical fiber transmission lines which are currently under development by various international agencies~\cite{DARPA1,DARPA2,SECOQC,XU,SWISS,TOKYO}.
+These schemes have been extensively studied by the quantum information community~\cite{CAVES,BOSrew1,Serafini2017,Holevo2012,Wilde_2013,PhysRevResearch.3.013279,cariolaro,PhysRevLett.92.027902,PhysRevA.68.062323,PhysRevLett.98.130501} and admit a formal description in terms the formalism of Bosonic Gaussian Channels (BGCs)~\cite{CAVES,BOSrew1,Serafini2017,Holevo2012,Wilde_2013} which we shall adopt hereafter.
+Within this setting, the main goal of our analysis is to identify the pulses that have to be sent through the QEL to ensure the lowest level of energy waste.
+Such task is not dissimilar from the optimization problem one faces with more conventional power lines: in the present case however the issue is complicated by the absence of a clear distinction between heat and work in a purely quantum mechanical setting~\cite{ Scovil59,Alicki79,Kosloff84, Alipour2016}.
+Singling out the useful part (work) of the internal energy of a quantum system (in our case the output signals of the QEL), does indeed strongly depend upon the resources available to the process~\cite{Niedenzu2019}.
+The maximal amount of energy one can recover by means of reversible coherent (i.e. unitary) processes~\cite{def_ergo} is the \textit{ergotropy}~$\ergo$, a non-linear functional of the state of the quantum system~\cite{def_ergo}.
 This quantity is relevant in the study of cycles~\cite{GelbwaserKlimovsky2013, GelbwaserKlimovsky2014, GelbwaserKlimovsky2015, Friis2018, PerarnauLlobet2015b, PhysRevE.91.032119} and it has important connections with the theories of entanglement and coherence~\cite{Mukherjee2016, PhysRevA.99.052320, Francica2020}.
 If we have instead access to many copies of the system, the relevant quantity is the \emph{total ergotropy} $\ergo_{tot}$, which is the work that we reversibly extract from an ensemble of asymptotically many copies of the system of interest~\cite{PhysRevA.96.052112, Niedenzu2019}.
-Finally, granting access to a thermal bath, we can push the work extraction process to a further level measured by the {\it non-equilibrium free-energy} $\freeen^\beta$ of the state~\cite{Esposito2011, Brando2015, Niedenzu2016}.
+Finally, granting access to a thermal bath, we can push the work extraction process to a further level quantified by the {\it non-equilibrium free-energy} $\freeen^\beta$ of the state~\cite{Esposito2011, Brando2015, Niedenzu2016}.